Mr-Victor16/support_management_system/README.md

 # Support Management System [Backend]
-Support Management System is a solution designed to meet the essential requirements of handling technical support tickets.
-It allows users to submit and track the status of their tickets.
-Support operators can efficiently respond to tickets and adjust their status, priority, and category.
-Administrators are responsible for managing user accounts, as well as overseeing the lists of statuses, priorities, and categories.
+Support Management System is designed to efficiently manage technical support tickets, meeting essential requirements for submission, tracking, and resolution.
+Users can submit tickets and monitor their status, while support operators can respond to tickets and adjust their status, priority, and category.
+Administrators manage user accounts and configure ticket settings, including status, priority and category lists.

-Support Management System was initially created for an individual project as part of a university Programming Platforms course.
-Backend was developed using Spring Boot, Spring Security and H2 database.
-Frontend was built using HTML and Thymeleaf.
+This system was originally created as an individual project for a university course in Programming Platforms.
+The backend was developed using Spring Boot, Spring Security and an H2 database, with the frontend built using HTML and Thymeleaf.

-Project was then refactored to a REST API backend to provide a more modern solution.
-During the refactoring process, many redundant features were removed, and technologies such as Docker, JWT, and JUnit were incorporated.
+The project was later refactored to a REST API backend to provide a more modern and streamlined solution.
+During this process, redundant features were removed, and technologies such as Docker, JWT and JUnit were integrated to enhance the system’s functionality and scalability.

 ## Technologies used
 + Spring Framework, Spring Boot, Spring Security, Spring Data JPA
++ JUnit, Mockito
-+ JUnit, Mockito, Test Containers
++ Test Containers
 + REST Assured
 + Thymeleaf
 + Spring Boot Starter Mail